 The Assam tour package is incomplete without Kaziranga safaris.
 Home to the world’s largest population of Indian one-horned rhinoceros, tigers, elephants, and many migratory birds, Kaziranga National Park is a World Heritage Site.
 You ought to take an elephant ride as well as a jeep safari to explore the huge park complete with all its natural marvels.
 It is absolutely thrilling to sit atop an elephant while it wades through little ponds in the forest.

 The evenings are best spent exploring the areas around and offer a sneak-peak into the local Assamese culture.
 If you’re lucky, you might be able to catch the highly energetic Assamese dance at Orchid Park, which also houses other flora and fauna for nature enthusiasts.

-The best time to visit the park is in the months from November to February, when the weather is mild and dry, while temperature runs high during March, April and May.
+The best time to visit the park is in the months from November to February, when the weather is mild and dry, while the temperature runs high during March, April, and May.
 It remains closed for visitors from May to October due to monsoon rains.